THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 This just leads to blogger burnout.

 Want to learn more about getting traffic?
-Join my free workshop about SEO: How To Get Crazy Amounts Of Blog Traffic Without Spending All Your Time Online.
+Join my free SEO Boot Camp: How To Get Crazy Amounts Of Blog Traffic And Watch Your Income Soar.

-I teach you everything I know about affiliate marketing so you can earn more money from your blog.
+I teach you everything I know about SEO and how you can use it to earn more money from your blog.

 3. Stage Two: Monetisation